 Budget airline travel tips NO. 1 – Every airline has different size carry on luggage

 Last year, we chose to travel the world with only 8kg worth of luggage to avoid paying for extra luggage on budget airlines.
 Although budget airlines are quite cheap, many airlines will charge you the same cost as your ticket fee for a check-in luggage.
 This can add up to be quite costly especially when we are flying for the year.
 The bag we used to travel with is the Osprey Farpoint 40.
 The dimension is 54H X 35W X 23D cm and the weight is 1.44kg.
-It was the perfect carry on bag and we didn’t have to pay for any extra luggage for the year.
+You know that it’s the Best carry on luggage you can buy if it fits in everything perfectly, and you don’t have to pay for any extra luggage for the year.

 The airline company with the smallest carry-on luggage size we travelled with is Vueling.
 Although their allowed carry on luggage weight is a generous 10kg, the dimension for the luggage is only 55cm x 40cm x 20cm.
 Most passenger’s luggage on that flight was extremely flat and they would have easily passed any luggage checking test.
 Luckily we were allowed on to the plane with our luggage as no one was checking the luggage size for that flight.
 Another company we flew with, WOW Air only allows carry-on luggage size 42cm x 32cm x 25cm to travel free.
 We had to pay extra in advance to increase the allowance of carry-on luggage size to increase to 56cm x45cm x 25cm.
 Every airline’s free carry-on luggage size is different so it is important to check before you book the flight!